dbbevan/GettingCleaningData/README.md

   - The two tidy datasets will be created in the current directory as:
       - Master_DataSet_Subset.txt
       - Master_DataSet_Subset_with_Avgs_by_Activity_by_Participant.txt
+      note: The resulting outputted data sets have column listed as Participant vs. Subject.
+Participant and Subject are the same.
+I preferred referring to subjects as participants.
   - Code book for the tidy dataset is available [here](CodeBook.md)

 ### Additional Notes

-- The resulting outputted data sets have columns listed as Participant vs. Subject.
-Participant and Subject are the same.
 - The training and test data are available in folders named `test` and `train` respectively.
 - Data Set files are as follows:
     - Measurements are present in `X_<dataset>.txt` file